About the Virtual Gathering

 - We will generate a PDF of the document for distribution to all registered participants approximately one week after the Conference.

-Q: How do I get the Audio Recordings?
+Q: How do I get the Session Recordings?

 Q: How do I share on social media?